Tories accused of worsening heating bill crisis by scrapping home insulation scheme

 Show all 50

-“Not only should there be a mass insulation scheme rolled out across the country, but those without modern insulation should receive help in paying their bills during the winter energy crisis.
-It is the Conservative’s government fault, so it is only right they foot the bill."

-Business Minister Lord Callanan this week told MPs this week that only 80,000 of the vouchers were issued under the Green Homes Grant scheme before it was scrapped in Marc.
+Business minister Lord Callanan told MPs this week that only 80,000 of the vouchers were issued under the green homes grant scheme before it was scrapped in March.

-The minister said the figure end well short of the projected target of 600,000 because the scheme had been rushed.
+The minister said the figure fell short of the projected target of 600,000 because of “fairly challenging timelines”.

-“It’s fair to say the Green Homes Grant has not been one of our finest success stories.
-It clearly did not fulfil the huge expectations," he told a select committee, blaming “fairly challenging timelines”.
+“It’s fair to say the green homes grant has not been one of our finest success stories.
+It clearly did not fulfil the huge expectations,” he added.

-A Government spokesperson said it was committed the "going further and faster" on insulation and said the UK had a good record on the issue.

-“These claims are spurious and theoretical at best given the Green Homes Grant voucher scheme was successful in delivering 80,000 upgrades to homes.
-In reality the UK has a strong track record in improving the energy performance of its homes, with 40 per cent now above Energy Performance Band C, up from just 9 per cent in 2008," they said.
+A government spokesperson said: “The UK has a strong track record in improving the energy performance of its homes, with 40 per cent now above energy performance band C, up from just 9 per cent in 2008.

-“We are committed to going further and faster, which is why we’re continuing to invest £9 billion in improving the energy efficiency of our buildings, including £1.3 billion this year alone to upgrade an additional 50,000 low-income households with the worst energy performance certificates, while supporting hundreds of thousands of skilled green jobs.”
+“We are committed to going further and faster, which is why we’re continuing to invest £9bn in improving the energy efficiency of our buildings, including £1.3bn this year alone to upgrade an additional 50,000 low-income households with the worst energy performance certificates, while supporting hundreds of thousands of skilled green jobs.”

 Join our new commenting forum